-skills used by American Indians, including hunting, fur trading, cooking, weaving, hide tanning, and tool-making

-A variety of re-enactors demonstrated traditional America Indian skills and brought Meadowcroft's 16th century Indian Village to life.
+skills used by American Indians, including hunting, fur trading, cooking, weaving, hide tanning, and tool-making A variety of re-enactors demonstrated traditional American Indian skills and brought Meadowcroft's 16th century Indian Village to life.
 Visitors participated in presentations in the 1770s Frontier Indian cabin and enjoyed the opportunity to throw the atlatl, a prehistoric spear thrower.

-Meadowcroft, a National Historic Landmark located in Avella, Pa. in Washington County, is closed for the winter and will reopen on May 2, 2015.
-For more information, please visit www.heinzhistorycenter.org and click on the Meadowcroft tab or call 724-587-3412.
+Meadowcroft, a National Historic Landmark located in Avella, Pa. in Washington County, is closed for the number of artifacts commemorating the Super Steelers Bowl IX championship ring, a display honoring all four draft that yielded four future Hall of Famers.

+412-454-6000 | www.heinzhistorycenter.org